jp-a/Hello-World/README.md

 Todo
 ----
-The cwfollowing workflow shall be followed ultimatly:
+The following workflow shall be followed ultimately:
 [A successful Git branching model][branching]